 - Handling patient case management

 Patient Care Coordinator Education Requirements

 For students that want to work for an employer that requires a nursing degree, a bachelor's degree in nursing is a good option.
-In a nursing program a student learns about nutrition, human resources, ethics, data management, chemistry, and anatomy.
-A student must also be licensed as a nurse in accordance with state law.
+In a nursing program, a student learns about nutrition, human resources, ethics, data management, chemistry and anatomy.
+After graduation he or she must also be licensed as a nurse in accordance with state law.

 According to Monster.com job advertisements from November 2010, employers also prefer a patient care coordinator to have at least two years of experience in healthcare and previous experience in a supervisory position.
 Some employers prefer candidates to have specific experience in managing patient care.